 - Bootcamps — these include crash courses for those wanting to become data scientists and data analysts, but you can find intensive trainings for many other data topics

 Third-party courses are also valuable for filling gaps in an in-house data literacy training program.
 A large company may have dozens or hundreds of employees who would benefit from training on business analytics and Excel.
-Only a handful would benefit from training in data storytelling or data visualization.
+Only a handful would benefit from training in data storytelling or data visualisation.
 While those learners would benefit from domain-specific data literacy training, it wouldn’t be cost-effective to create those specific trainings yourself.
-Online courses make it easy to provide individualized training to individuals who need it.
+Online courses make it easy to provide individualised training to individuals who need it.

 Here are some of the most popular self-paced online courses for general data literacy: